 - 4. Is maternity leave paid in California?

-- 5. How do employees request maternity leave?
+- 5. How do I request maternity leave?

-- 6. Can people get fired for taking maternity leave?
+- 6. Can I get fired for taking maternity leave?

-- 7. Can employees sue for pregnancy discrimination?
+- 7. Can I sue for pregnancy discrimination or maternity leave violations?

-Pregnancy disability leave (PDL) is time away from work for female employees and employees with uteruses who become unable to work due to their pregnancy.
-Up to four months of unpaid leave is available to workers in the state of California if:
+Pregnancy disability leave (PDL) is time away from work if you become unable to do your job due to your pregnancy.
+Up to four months of unpaid leave is available to you in the state of California if:

-- They are mentally or physically disabled from the pregnancy, birth, or related medical condition; and
+- You are mentally or physically disabled from the pregnancy, birth, or related medical condition; and either

-- The company employs at least five people (with the exception of certain religious nonprofits)
+- Your company employs at least five people (with the exception of certain religious nonprofits); or

-Both full- and part-time workers qualify for pregnancy leave.
-So do both long-term and recently-hired workers.
-And they can take the time off in increments.1
+Both full- and part-time workers qualify for pregnancy leave, as do both long-term and recently-hired workers.
+Also, you can take the time off in increments.1

-Employees are disabled if their doctor believes they cannot carry out an essential job function.
+You are disabled if your doctor believes you cannot carry out an essential job function.
 Common PDL-qualifying disabilities are:

 - Severe morning sickness